Accessing the STREAMER Module

 - Request account activation by writing to support@solidyne.ar with:

-- Enter the received key in ENTER KEY on the Internet Access screen.
+- Enter the received key in the ENTER KEY field on the Internet Access screen.

 The free ZROK service enables 4-hour sessions.